dan-online/bunnycdn-stream/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 - [Axios](https://axios.com/)
 - [Typescript](https://www.typescriptlang.org)
 - [Rollup](https://rollupjs.org/guide/en/)

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Install

-This is an example of how to list things you need to use the software and how to install them.

 - npm